ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 }
 </pre></div>

 _Hint:_ Modeling commands that are triggered by users or external systems in the application layer may feel natural.
-Events on the other hand may be part of your domain model and therefore you should decide whether you want to model events on the application layer or inside the corresponding Aggregate.
+Events, however, may be part of your [domain model](https://github.com/socadk/design-practice-repository/blob/master/artifact-templates/DPR-DomainModel.md).
+Therefore you should decide consciously whether you want to model these events on the application layer or inside the corresponding domain layer Aggregate.

 ## Processes and Event/Command Flows
-In addition to application services and commands the application layer offers language features to model event/command flows.
+In addition to application services and commands, the application layer offers language features to model event/command flows.
 Events typically occur in a certain order over time.
-For example in [Event Storming's](/docs/event-storming/) Events are typically ordered by the timeline from left to right.
+For example in [Event Stormings](/docs/event-storming/) Events are typically ordered by the timeline from left to right.
 An example: (from our [Event Storming tutorial](/docs/event-storming/))

 <a target="_blank" href="/img/lakeside-mutual-event-storming-result.jpg">![Lakeside Mutual Claim Processing Event Storming](/img/lakeside-mutual-event-storming-result.jpg)</a>